 9 Must Visit Broome County Museums and Historical Centers

-Whether you're interested in learning about the history of your town or are looking for a rainy day activity to do with the kids while they're out of school this summer, these are nine museums in Broome County that will transport you back in time to simpler days while providing some fun education for everyone in your family.
+Whether you're interested in learning about the history of the Southern Tier or you're looking for a rainy day activity to do with the kids while they're out of school this summer, these are nine museums in Broome County that will transport you back in time to a simpler time while also offering some fun education for everyone in your family.

 Located in the Old Schoolhouse on Main Street in Kirkwood, the Town of Kirkwood Historical Society collects artifacts and materials so that they can not only understand the history of Kirkwood but also preserve the information they gather for future generations.
 The Museum is open to the public on the first Saturday of each month.